-In particular, as part of the acquisition due diligence process, the transaction team identifies potential investment opportunities and risks, including sustainability risks (as defined in the SFDR), by completing a sustainability checklist for all potential investments across the acquisitions process.
+In particular, as part of the acquisition due diligence process, the transaction team identifies potential investment opportunities and risks, including sustainability risks (as defined in the SFDR), by completing a sustainability checklist for all potential investments.

-In this context, the transaction team completes a pre-screening exercise for all new deals to identify any sustainability-related red flags.
-Once a deal passes the pre-screening exercise, these deals are then presented at the weekly LaSalle Introduction meetings for allocation to fund/account.
-Once allocated, the deal is then subject to the LaSalle Due Diligence Sustainability Checklist, the output of which used to populate a section within the LaSalle Investment Committee template.
+Deals are presented at the weekly LaSalle Introduction meetings for allocation to fund/account.
+Once allocated, the transactions team collects the initial sustainability data available related to the deal (usually limited at this stage), the output of which is used to populate a section within the LaSalle Investment Committee template.
 If a Fund is subject to reporting under SFDR, the deal will be considered with respect to that respective fund's disclosures.
 At the Investment Committee, the sustainability performance of the deal is considered alongside the prospective financial returns of the deal.
-Post Investment

-Committee, the deal will be subject to Technical Due Diligence, which will involve a site inspection and a sustainability-related audit to ratify the information received from seller and refine LaSalle's underwriting.
+Post Investment Committee's approval, the deal will be subject to an in-depth Technical and Sustainability Due Diligence (based on the approved budget), which will involve a site inspection and a sustainability-related audit to ratify the information received from seller and refine LaSalle's underwriting.